 Surprisingly, it's tripled since 2007.
 At that rate, it will increase sea levels another six inches, or 15 centimeters, by 2100.
 Andrew Shepherd, a professor of earth observation at the University of Leeds, said that translates into flooding in Brooklyn around 20 times a year.

 During the same period, Greenland lost 280 gigatons of ice per year.
 It's melting at the fastest rate in at least the past 450 years.
 The melting ice added 0.03 inches each year to rising sea levels.
 The worst losses occurred along the West Greenland coast.
 If the Greenland ice sheet melts completely, it would raise sea levels by 16 feet to 23 feet.
 That's enough to put New Orleans, Miami, and Amsterdam underwater.

+This is what will happen to average sea levels if climate change isn't arrested.
 In 2018, Potsdam researchers demonstrated that timing is critical.
 A five-year delay would increase sea levels by another 7.8 inches.
-That's almost the 8.9-inch increase that's already occurred since 1880.
+That's almost as much as the 8.9-inch increase that's occurred since 1880.

-In February 2018, a NASA study reported that sea levels are rising faster than the IPCC forecast.
-It predicts sea levels will be 26 inches higher by 2100.
+But in February 2018, NASA found that sea levels are rising faster than the IPCC forecast.
+NASA predicts sea levels will be three to four feet higher than today.
 It based this on recent measurements of melting ice in Greenland and Antarctica.
-The scientists warn this is a conservative estimate.
+They warn this is a conservative estimate.

 The National Oceanic and Atmospheric Administration provides an interactive viewer that shows this and other impacts of sea level rise on coastlines.
 The website ShortList also shows simulations of how major cities would look.